Are you part of a virtual team?

 In this article, we're going to explore what causes conflict in multicultural virtual teams in terms of communication.

-Differences in communication styles is often one of the main sources of misunderstandings and conflict in teams.
+Differences in communication styles are often one of the main sources of misunderstandings and conflict in teams.

 Conflict and Toxic Teams